 The Washington World Fellows study abroad program is led by two on-site Washington World Fellows Program Directors, who will chaperone students for the duration of the trip.
 Prior to the trip, Program Directors will lead pre-departure orientation sessions, gather student paperwork and passport information, and assist with questions from students and guardians.

 The University of Léon Language Center, the international language instruction center of the University of Léon, will be the central meeting location for the Washington World Fellows program.
 Fellows will take their Spanish language courses at the level appropriate to their Spanish language abilities alongside other international students.

 Students are matched with local homestay families in the City of Léon.
 The homestay families are vetted by the General Foundation of the University of Leon and the Washington World Fellows program, and are experienced in providing homestay arrangements for international students from all over the world.
-Homestay families are expected to provide a supportive atmosphere to their students, and are required to provide students with breakfast, lunch, and dinner.
+Homestay families are expected to provide a supportive atmosphere to their students, and are required to provide students with meals.

-The Washington World Fellows field trip package will include 4-5 trips to sites of interest in the City of Léon, and 4-5 trips to locations outside of the city within Spain, including one overnight trip.
-Field trips will be led by tour guides from the General Foundation of the University of Léon, and all field trips will be chaperoned by World Fellows staff.
+The Washington World Fellows field trip package includes trips to sites of interest in the City of Léon, and to locations outside of the city within Spain, including one overnight trip.
+Field trips will be led by tour guides from the General Foundation of the University of Léon, and all field trips will be chaperoned by World Fellows Program Directors.